ajstocchetti/pottery-tracker-v2/README.md

 # TODOs

+- [ ] refresh data from dbx when page gains focus (from other tab, etc)
 - [ ] get cloudfront non "/" urls to work (or use hash based routing? gross)
 - [ ] style nav bar (for full screen)
 - [ ] button styling